bitrix24/b24restdocs/api-reference/crm/requisites/universal/index.md

 - `3` — contact
 - `4` — company

-Identifiers for all CRM entity types can be obtained from the method [crm.enum.ownertype](../../auxiliary/enum/crm-enum-owner-type.md)
+Identifiers of all CRM entity types can be obtained from the method [crm.enum.ownertype](../../auxiliary/enum/crm-enum-owner-type.md)

  | Yes | Yes | Yes | Yes ||
 || **ENTITY_ID***